-Letting your baby sleep through the night (usually around 3 months old) isn't going to hurt your breastfeeding efforts.
+Letting your baby sleep through the night (usually at around 3 months of age) isn't going to hurt your breastfeeding efforts.
 Your body readjusts your milk supply based on when you nurse and how much your baby needs.
 Some babies will sleep through the night early but will make up for it during the day, so your breasts will accommodate that.

-As your baby matures and starts taking solid foods, the need for breast milk will diminish and your body will adjust for that too.
+As your baby matures and starts taking solid foods, the need for breast milk will decrease and your body will adjust for that too.

 |Academy of Nutrition and Dietetics Offering nutrition information, resources, and access to registered dietitians.|

 |Women, Infants, and Children (WIC) The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program - serves to safeguard the health of low-income women, infants, & children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to health care.|